-Sanford Heisler, LLP currently represents Plaintiff Maryam Abrishamcar, a former sales representative at Oracle America, Inc. (“Oracle”), in a commission wages lawsuit pending in the Superior Court of California, County of San Mateo.
+Sanford Heisler Sharp, LLP and Valerian Law represent Plaintiff Maryam Abrishamcar, a former sales representative at Oracle America, Inc. (“Oracle”), in a commission wages lawsuit pending in the Superior Court of California, County of San Mateo.
 The case is set for trial in August 2018.

-Sanford Heisler asserts that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives full and timely commissions.
+Plaintiff asserts that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives full and timely commissions.
 Plaintiff believes that Oracle has failed to provide commissioned sales representatives signed compensation plans that set forth the method by which their commissions are actually calculated and paid.
-In addition, through the use of a long and confusing set of Terms and Conditions issued to each sales representative with his or her compensation plan, Oracle unlawfully and retroactively reduced the commissions of sales representatives based on grounds, criteria, and methods not defined in a signed commission contract.
-Under these lengthy Terms and Conditions, which employees were required to sign to receive their compensation, Oracle reserved to itself the right to adjust the commission payouts of sales representatives for any reason, leaving representatives expecting one number on their paycheck but often receiving something very different.
-Additionally, Oracle imposed an illegal confidentiality agreement on its sales representatives as a condition of employment.
+In addition, through the use of a long and confusing set of Terms and Conditions issued to each sales representative with his or her compensation plan, we believe Oracle unlawfully and retroactively reduced the commissions of sales representatives based on grounds, criteria, and methods not defined in a signed commission contract.
+Oracle also imposed an illegal confidentiality agreement on its sales representatives as a condition of employment.
 Oracle denies these claims and asserts various defenses.

-Under California’s Private Attorney General Act (“PAGA”), Ms. Abrishamcar seeks to recover civil penalties for these violations on behalf of sales representatives in California.
+Under California’s Private Attorneys General Act (“PAGA”), Ms. Abrishamcar seeks to recover civil penalties for these violations on behalf of sales representatives in California.